National Bus Company (UK): Corporate identity

-Following the appointment of Fred Wood as chairman in 1972, the National Bus Company introduced a corporate identity designed by Norman Wilson, who had previously designed logos for Wood's Croda International chemical company.
-Henceforth, its coaches were branded as National Travel and painted in unrelieved white, with the NBC logo and the 'NATIONAL' name in alternate red & blue letters.
+Following the appointment of Fred Wood as chairman in 1972, the National Bus Company introduced a corporate identity designed by Norman Wilson, who had previously worked with Wood to reshape the identity of the Croda International chemical company.
+The company's coaches, which previously carried the traditional colours of local subsidiaries, were re-branded as 'National' and painted in unrelieved white, with the NBC logo and the 'NATIONAL' name in alternate red & blue letters using a bespoke typeface.
+The 'white coach' played a prominent part in changing the image of coach travel, taking advantage of the new national motorway network to offer a consistent national service.
 The services were rebranded as National Express soon afterwards.
 The addition of blue and white stripes appeared in 1978.
 National Travel was the country's first attempt at a uniformly marketable express network, which superseded Associated Motorways and the plethora of other services provided by individual NBC subsidiaries.
 The coaches were managed by a few areas and included travel agent booking offices based at major bus stations.
 A hub and spoke system operated with the main hub at Cheltenham.

 Around the same time, the company launched a wide number of UK holiday services under the banner "National Holidays".
 This brand and its travel agent booking offices existed until the mid-1990s, when the coach holiday division closed.

 The National Express overseas travel business was re-launched under the name Eurolines: this brand now operates services from the UK across Europe, booked through the main National Express website.